Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Some of the third party products can provide shortcuts to a result, like replacing a sky or enhancing the overall color of a scene.
-Those are very useful things that you could do in Photoshop, but it's just faster and more convenient to do with a plugin.
+Some of the third-party products can provide shortcuts to a result, like replacing a sky or enhancing the overall color of a scene.
+Those are very useful things you could do in Photoshop, but it’s faster and more convenient to do with a plugin.

-Using tools like Liquify or Puppet Warp, you can reshape or move objects in your photo.
-Powerful selection tools allow you to isolate your adjustments, or just cut out an object to place elsewhere.
+You can reshape or move objects in your photo using tools like Liquify or Puppet Warp.
+Powerful selection tools allow you to isolate your adjustments or just cut out an object to place elsewhere.

 Whatever changes you’d like to make to your photo, or what images you’d like to create with composites, Photoshop unlocks the potential of your imagination.
 Sooner or later, I believe every photographer should learn Photoshop.

 Otherwise, you’ll never know your potential.